bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 In this article, I will uncover how these seemingly simiple announcements show several important patterns in the Generative AI space that every person crafting an Generative AI strategy should be aware of.

-## Generative AI Pricing Competitive Descent
+## 1) Generative AI Competitive Descent in Pricing

+The competition for Generative AI & Artificial Intelligence holistically is hitting a frenzy phase.
+Seemingly, every company is looking to Generative AI as a potential huge growth driver for years to come.
+Some companies are well ahead in executing their AI strategy; others like Google, Meta (Facebook), Apple are going through massive re-orgs, re-locations (Apple), unlocking financial capital for future AI investments.
+History has repeatedly shown that Generative AI is not going to be unique as the competitive market forms.
+One key highlight will be what I am calling the "Competitive Descent in GenAI Pricing"

-## Model Versions Matter
+## 2) Model Versions Matter

-## Embedding Sizes are a key Architecture Decision
+## 3) Embedding Sizes are a key Architecture Decision

-## Coming to Azure OpenAI
+## 4) Coming to Azure OpenAI

-## Not all Innovations initiate from OpenAI
+## 5) Not all Innovations initiate from OpenAI